PIYUSHgoyal16/GPS-Route-Analyser/README.md

 # GPS-Route-Analyser

-GPS-Route Analyser is a tool developed in LAP course 2020 by one of the student teams.
-(Group 8)
+GPS route Analyser is a Graphical User Interface Driven Tool/Application that can be used to obtain statistical data about the routes given by the user in form of .gpx file format.
+It helps us in obtaining the relation between elevation-speed vs Date and Time vs Date and many such statistics.

 **Team Members :**
 * Ankit Baluni (B18007)